 Always use Brand Name OEM Oil for your motor.

-The manufacturers of the generic oils say their oils are safe for your 2 or 4 stroke outboard motor.
-While this may be true but is it the best oil for your outboard?
+The manufacturers of the generic oils say their Mercury outboard oils are safe for your 2 or 4 stroke outboard motor.
+While this may be true but is it the best Mercury outboard motor oil?

 Always choose genuine OEM boat motor oil specifically manufactured for your engine for optimum performance.
 A few extra dollars now could prevent huge repair bills later.